Swapping heads

 Hello Bruce, All the answers to your questions are in Bernard Viart's book

-" Le Grand Livre XK" which is in French but easy to understand
+" Le Grand Livre XK" which is in French but easy to understand as they are

 presented in charts.
 He even explained what combinations were feasible